fedeghe/widgzard/source/docs/README.md

 ### use it

-Now to use it all You need is (get a look at the examples and) the `lib/js/widgzard.js` file, copy it wherever You like
+Now to use it all You need is (get a look at the samples and) the `lib/js/widgzard.js` file, copy it wherever You like

 ### ... to be continued !!!